How to Soften Butter Five Ways

 Let's just admit it — we've all popped a rock hard stick of butter in the microwave only to end up with a liquidy, buttery mess.
 Next time you're in a pinch, skip the microwave method (which often gives you a melted exterior and rock solid interior) and opt for one of these methods for softening butter instead.

-Cut it into cubes: If you don't have 45 minutes to soften the old-fashioned way, this method of cutting a stick of butter into cubes only takes about 10 minutes.
+Cut it into cubes: If you don't have 45 minutes to soften butter the old-fashioned way, this method of cutting a stick of butter into cubes only takes about 10 minutes.
 Small chunks will soften much quicker than a whole stick, and depending on how much time you have you can either leave the cubes out a room temperature or place them near a warming stove.
+If the cubes are near a heat source, keep an eye on them to make sure they're not melting.

 Pound it: Not only is this method great for when you're short on time, but it's also a good way to get your anger out (hey, they say baking is therapeutic, right?).
-To do this, place the whole stick in a plastic bag and use a rolling pin or meat pounder to flatten it like dough.
-The friction will warm the butter, and the larger surface area will help it to soften faster.
+To do this, place the whole stick of butter in a plastic bag or between two sheets of plastic wrap and use a rolling pin or meat pounder to flatten it like dough.
+The friction will warm the butter and the larger surface area will help the butter soften faster.

 Grate it: If you have to soften your butter right this instant (cookies wait for no one) then this method is for you.
 Use the largest holes on a cheese grater to grate the butter into a heap of fluffy, shredded butter.
 Because the pieces are so small, they'll soften almost instantly, making them ready to use right away.

 Give it a water bath: Another way to quickly soften butter without settling for the microwave is to use a water bath.
 Heat water in a saucepan, just below the boiling point.
-Place a metal bowl nested on top with the butter inside.
+Remove it from the heat.
+Place a heat-safe bowl nested on top with the butter inside.
 Allow the butter to soften, but keep a close eye on it to make sure it doesn't melt.

 - 5 Easy Ways to Conquer Your Fear of Baking